decentraland/js-sdk-toolchain/packages/@dcl/playground-assets/etc/playground-assets.api.md

 // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
 // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
 // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
+// Warning: (tsdoc-undefined-tag) The TSDoc tag "@category" is not defined in this configuration
 //
 // @public
 export function Dropdown(props: UiDropdownProps): ReactEcs.JSX.Element;

-// Warning: (ae-missing-release-tag) "EcsElements" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export interface EcsElements {
     // (undocumented)